 The team was 1–5 in the pandemic-shortened 2019–20 season and 6–13 with a league semifinal appearance in 2018–19.
 These records can be attributed to some lingering growing pains from joining the Liberty League for 2017–18, but also from losing several key players to injury.
 Head coach Chris Hayes, who is in his first year as head coach of the program after former head coach Bill Austin retired in June 2020, believes that the team should show improvement if everybody continues to stay healthy.

-“Last year was going to be a long year due to injuries,” Hayes said. “[Second-year graduate student] Minos [Stavrakas] tore his ACL and we also didn’t have [senior] Max Prestwich, so it was going to be tough.
+“Last year was going to be a long year due to injuries,” Hayes said. “[First-year graduate student] Minos [Stavrakas] tore his ACL and we also didn’t have [senior] Max Prestwich, so it was going to be tough.
 However, [the team has] been competitive ever since they entered the Liberty League, and that should continue.”

 Stavrakas has been an impactful player during his career at the college.
 He has been participating as a first pair singles and doubles player since his freshman season and has won 51 singles matches and 36 doubles matches in his career with the Bombers.
 Prestwich has been in the lineup since his freshman year and has accumulated 20 singles wins and 19 doubles wins.

 The two join senior George Lomas, captain of the team, as the eldest members of the squad.
 Lomas has earned 11 singles wins and five doubles wins in his career and has continued to rise in the lineup.
 The upperclassmen on the team will serve as leaders on the court, but this does not mean that younger players are not expecting to see some significant playing time.
 Stavrakas shared praise for the freshman class.